japsolo/curso-intro-html-css/03-intro-css/readme.md

-# Clase III - Introducción a CSS - Tipografías, Fondos y Selectores
+# Capítulo III - Introducción a CSS - Tipografías, Fondos y Selectores
 <a name="top"></a>

 ### Tabla de contenido